 - Carry small bills around so you don’t have to get out larger notes

-- Dress appropriately – this is a conservative country
+- Dress modestly – this is a conservative country

 - Buddy up with fellow travelers, walking alone can make you a target